Dælenenga idrettspark: Events

 During the late 1920s and 1930s, Dælenenga was dominated by the Workers' Sports Federation (AIF) and served as its main stadium in Oslo.
 AIF's Grünerløkka chapter was established at Dælenenga and used it as its training ground.
 Dælenenga was used for major AIF tournaments and the largest tournament took place 5 July 1929, with 500 participants.
 It also served as the terminus of many of AIF's and other labor movement parades.
 Each May Day the stadium would be packed.
 From the early 1930s, AIF moved its largest tournaments to Jordal.
 The local AIF club was particularly good at boxing, and in 1937 gathered thousands of spectators to watch a boxing match at Dælenenga.

 From the 1920s to 1946, the Østkantstafetten relay race was held with start and finish at Dælenenga.
 The route ran through various streets in eastern Oslo and was a counter-measure to Holmenkollstafetten in the western part of town.
 From 1929 Dælenenga became a center of velodrome cycling.
 During the Second World War, Dælenengen was used for sports training in football and handball by the German Wehrmacht.
 After the war ended, the clubs in the neighborhood went through a consolidation process.
 In 1952, the clubs Spero, Strong and B-14 merged to create Grüner IL, which became the dominant club at the venue.
 Speedway events took place between 1947 and 1968, with Dælenenga growing to become a prime national venue, especially during the 1950s.
 The most notable regular local drivers were Basse Hveem, Henry Andersen, Werner Lorentzen and Aage Hansen.

 As of 2012, Grüner Fotball remains the football venue's tenant.
 Their main football team plays in Third Division.
 Grüner Hockey uses the hockey rink, with their main men's team playing in the First Division.
 The club house is used by Sportsklubben av 1909, Grüner IL and Fighter Kickboxingklubb.

 Speed skating

 The first speed skating competition took place on 24 January 1917, and the stadium remained in use for speed skating until 1929.
 AIF arranged their Norwegian championships in speed skating at Dælenenga in 1926 and 1929.
 Finland's Clas Thunberg set two unofficial world records in 1,000 meters of 1:31.60 twice in 1921.

 1952 Winter Olympics

 Dælenenga was one of five ice hockey rinks used during the 1952 Winter Olympics.
 Hosting 8 of 37 matches, it the second-most use venue after Jordal Amfi.
 It was also the only hockey venue other than Jordal to be located in Oslo.

 Bandy was arranged as a demonstration sport at the 1952 Winter Olympics.
 Two of the three matches were conducted at Dælenenga.

+Motorcycle speedway

+The venue hosted significant speedway events from 1947 to 1968.
+It staged qualifying rounds of the Speedway World Championship in 1953, 1954, 1957, 1960 and 1961 and the finals of the Norwegian Individual Speedway Championship in 1948, 1958, 1965 and 1966.